ds4se/chapters/ermurph/survey-chapter.md

 * Length matters, and you should pay attention to how long it takes to complete the survey.
 We recommend that the survey not take more than 15 minutes.
 * Cut, cut, cut!
 This is a good opportunity to identify questions that are redundant, confusingly-worded, or overly difficult.
-* Identify drop points where participants may give up and punt on the survey.
+* Identify drop points where participants may give up on the survey.
 * Pay attention to open response questions and don’t expect rich answers.
 In general, people don’t like typing stuff --- that’s what interviews are for.

 Finally, providing a strong _initial recruitment letter_ is perhaps just as important as the survey, but it is often overlooked or done as an afterthought.
 Be sure to motivate how the respondent benefits from the survey.
 Why should they take it?
 What do they get out of it?
 They always wants to know, “Why’d you pick me?”